Writtle 2022 Annual Report and Accounts

 I am pleased to report on Writtle’s results for 2022.

 Following a strong second half, turnover for the year grew by 14% but profitability was held back by well publicised cost increases of staff, materials and latterly energy.

-The result is an increase in turnover and profit, enabling Writtle to raise its annual dividend and declare a fifth Special Dividend.
+We were nonetheless pleased to finish the year in a strong financial position enabling Writtle to increase its annual dividend and declare a sixth Special Dividend.

 RESULTS AND ORDINARY DIVIDENDS

 Turnover was £77.17m (2021: £67.93m) and headline profit before tax was £4.39m (2021: £5.43m).

 Exceptional costs of £1.37m included a non-cash write down of £1.06m of capitalised software development following an impairment review.
 The remaining exceptional costs related to restructuring and aborted acquisition costs partially offset by a profit on disposal of a freehold property.
 After these exceptional items and goodwill amortisation statutory profit before tax was £2.31m (2021: £5.19m)